Understand the Azure IoT Edge runtime and its architecture

 The IoT Edge agent is the other module that makes up the Azure IoT Edge runtime.
 It is responsible for instantiating modules, ensuring that they continue to run, and reporting the status of the modules back to IoT Hub.
 Just like any other module, the Edge agent uses its module twin to store this configuration data.

-To begin execution of the Edge agent, run the azure-iot-edge-runtime-ctl.py start command.
-The agent retrieves its module twin from IoT Hub and inspects the modules dictionary.
-The modules dictionary is the collection of modules that need to be started.
+The IoT Edge security daemon starts the Edge agent on device startup.
+The agent retrieves its module twin from IoT Hub and inspects the deployment manifest.
+The deployment manifest is a JSON file that declares the modules that need to be started.

-Each item in the modules dictionary contains specific information about a module and is used by the Edge agent for controlling the module’s lifecycle.
+Each item in the deployment manifest contains specific information about a module and is used by the Edge agent for controlling the module’s lifecycle.
 Some of the more interesting properties are:

 - settings.image – The container image that the Edge agent uses to start the module.
 The Edge agent must be configured with credentials for the container registry if the image is protected by a password.
-To configure the Edge agent, update the
+Credentials for the container registry can be configured remotely using the deployment manifest, or on the Edge device itself by updating the

 - settings.createOptions – A string that is passed directly to the Docker daemon when starting a module’s container.
 Adding Docker options in this property allows for advanced options like port forwarding or mounting volumes into a module’s container.